Pylons/pyramid/docs/narr/webob.rst

 .. note:: This chapter is adapted from a portion of the :term:`WebOb` documentation, originally written by Ian Bicking.

-:app:`Pyramid` uses the :term:`WebOb` package to supply :term:`request` and :term:`response` object implementations.
-The
-:term:`request` object that is passed to a :app:`Pyramid` :term:`view` is an instance of the :class:`pyramid.request.Request` class, which is a subclass of :class:`webob.Request`.
-The :term:`response` returned from a :app:`Pyramid` :term:`view` :term:`renderer` is an instance of the :mod:`webob.Response` class.
-Users can also return an instance of :mod:`webob.Response` directly from a view as necessary.
+:app:`Pyramid` uses the :term:`WebOb` package as a basis for its :term:`request` and :term:`response` object implementations.
+The :term:`request` object that is passed to a :app:`Pyramid` :term:`view` is an instance of the :class:`pyramid.request.Request` class, which is a subclass of :class:`webob.Request`.
+The :term:`response` returned from a :app:`Pyramid` :term:`view` :term:`renderer` is an instance of the :mod:`pyramid.response.Response` class, which is a subclass of the :class:`webob.Response` class.
+Users can also return an instance of :class:`pyramid.response.Response` directly from a view as necessary.

 WebOb is a project separate from :app:`Pyramid` with a separate set of authors and a fully separate `set of documentation